aplteam/Tester/README.md

 Note that the function must be either niladic or monadic, and it may or may not return a Boolean result.
 A 1 means that function did what it is supposed to do (=same as no result) while a 0 means it could not initialize.

-Of course you can simply execute `→` on a single line in your `Initial` function if any requirement is not met but that would also mean that your tests did not run at all.
-If you run your test cases automatically somehow than it should return a 0 indicating failure.
-Also, part of the initialization might have been carried out, and a function `Cleanup` might get rid of any left-overs.
+Of course you can simply execute `→` on a single line in your `Initial` function if any requirement is not met but that would also mean that if you run your test cases automatically somehow then this would not work; in such cases `Initial` should return a 0 indicating failure.
+Also, part of the initialization might have been carried out, and a function `Cleanup` (discussed in a second) might get rid of any left-overs.

-If the function is monadic a reference pointing the the parameter space is passed as the right argument.
+If the function is monadic a reference pointing to the parameter space is passed as the right argument.
 By checking this `Initial` can, for example, find out whether the cases are running in batch mode or not.

 Use this function to create stuff that's needed by **all** test cases, or tell the user something important (only if the batch flag is false of course).

-It might  be a good idea to call a function tidying up in line 1, just in case a failing test case has left something behind; see [CleanUp](#cleanUp) for details.
+It might  be a good idea for _all_ test functions to tidy up in line 1, just in case a failing test case has left something behind; see [CleanUp](#cleanUp) for details.

 ### Finally: running the test cases